-Thirdly, this recipe contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
+Next, we note the use of fructooligosaccharide, an alternative sweetener2 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

-Judging by its ingredients alone, Best Breed looks to be an above-average dry dog food.
+Judging by its ingredients alone, Best Breed Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Best Breed Dog Food is a grain-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Dr. Gary’s Best Breed is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.